Borges-dong/Isometric-Model/index.md

 <center>Framework of document image rectification.</center>

 ## Results

-We show the results of the experiments in the paper.
-To download the high resolution images in their original resolution, you can use the [Google Drive (98 MB)](https://drive.google.com/file/d/1vkWb6GYni8nhBKZAUTtMoHRtiz3lOMNv/view?usp=share_link){:target="_blank"}.
+The following shows the experimental results in our paper.
+You can click on the images below to open new links and view higher-resolution versions, or you can directly download the results: [Google Drive (98 MB)](https://drive.google.com/file/d/1vkWb6GYni8nhBKZAUTtMoHRtiz3lOMNv/view?usp=share_link){:target="_blank"}.

 <center>Comparison with the multi-view method.</center>
 <a href="./pages/Results_1.html" target="_blank">